Mary and her husband work on international projects and have travelled to many places in Spain.

 A Unique Culinary Experience

-Most resorts have at least two or three restaurants to give the guests choices, and the food ran from good to absolutely outstanding in the seven places we stayed.
-But food isn't the only part of the culinary experience in the Maldives; the Hilton has an underwater restaurant where you peer at the reef life and they peer back!
+Most resorts have at least two or three restaurants to give the guests choices, and the food runs from good to absolutely outstanding in the seven places we stayed.
+But food isn't the only part of the culinary experience in the Maldives: the Hilton has an underwater restaurant where you peer at the reef life and they peer back!

 Wine Cellars, Spas and Romantic Dinners